-Expenditure Analysis: Capture and upgrade costs for RNG consist of two sources: 1) degrading biogas to biomethane (RNG) and 2) administrative costs
+Expenditure Analysis: Capture and upgrade costs for RNG consist of two sources: Presson Exhibit 7 upgrading biogas to biomethane (RNG) and 2) administrative costs

 Upgrading biogas to biomethane is the second type of operational cost associated with the production of RNG.
 The process of estimating capture and upgrading and administrative costs are illustrated below.